kengz/openai_lab/source/includes/_AGENTS.md

 - `Policy`: decision function for acting in an environment.
 Controls exploration vs. exploitation trade off(e.g. epsilon greedy, boltzmann)
 - `Memory`: for storing experiences gained by acting in an environment.
 Controls how experiences are sampled for an agent to learn from. (e.g. random uniform with no forgetting, prioritized sampling with forgetting)
 - `Optimizer`: controls how to optimize the function approximators contained within the agent (e.g. Stochatic Gradient Descent, Adam)
-- `HyperOptimizer`: controls how to optimize an agent's hyperparameters. (e.g. grid search, random search)
+- `HyperOptimizer`: hyperparameter optimization algorithms used to vary the agent parameters and run trials with them (e.g grid search, random search)
-- `Preprocessor`: controls the transformations made to state representaions before being passed as inputs to the policy and learning algorithm. (e.g. no preprocessing, concatenating current and previous state)
+- `Preprocessor`: controls the transformations made to state representaions before being passed as inputs to the policy and learning algorithm. (e.g. no preprocessing, concatenating current and previous state).
+Useful for Atari.

 To define an `Agent` you must specify each of the components.
 The example below is from the specification for `dqn` in `rl/spec/classic_experiment_specs.json`.
 If you are looking for a place to start we recommend these settings: